The Ultimate Guide to Waistcoats

 Far from being something that finished at the waist like the modern waistcoat, this vest was a well-fitted knee-length garment made mostly from cheaper fabrics as opposed to the lace preferred in more lavish times (although it wasn’t that long before this sartorial sobriety was forgotten).
 As time passed, the vest’s length gradually diminished so that by around 1700, many of the examples of the time had skirts that finished above the knee, a change catalysed for the most part by the demands of being on horseback.
 As the waistcoat evolved, the front became increasingly more cutaway in order to reveal the wearer's breeches.

-As to the question of which came first - the double or single-breasted waistcoat - I’m not entirely sure, but what is more certain is the early popularity of the double-breasted style, at least during the early period of the 18th century.
-By this stage, the waistcoat had developed small flap pockets, had removed the sleeves, and were cut square to the waist.
-As the sobriety of earlier times receded, it became common for waistcoats to use patterned fabrics - mostly stripes - but by the turn of the century, the waistcoat had fully arrived in all its splendour, with conspicuous extravagance back in the form of decorative embroidery and luxury fabrics.
+As to the question of which came first - the double or single-breasted waistcoat - I’m not entirely sure, but what is more certain is the breakout popularity of the double-breasted style, at least during the early period of the 18th century.
+By this stage, the waistcoat had developed small flap pockets, had removed the sleeves, and was cut square to the waist.
+As the sobriety of earlier decades receded, it became common for waistcoats to use patterned fabrics - mostly stripes - but by the turn of the century, the waistcoat had fully arrived in all its splendour, with conspicuous extravagance back in the form of decorative embroidery and luxury fabrics.
 Dandies were so enamoured with the opportunity to peacock their wares that they even took to wearing more than one at once.

 An illustrated guide to historical waistcoats